shareloqs/MPSDynamics/README.md

 A = productstatemps(physdims(H));
 ```

-This will generate a product state MPS with local Hilbert space dimensions corressponding to the MPO, representing the
+This will generate a product state MPS with local Hilbert space dimensions corresponding to the MPO `H`, representing the
 spin in the up state and the bath in the vacuum state.

 We may then wish to construct some observables to measure along the trajectory.
 For example